enso-org/enso/docs/language-server/protocol-language-server.md

 This is a notification sent to all clients to inform them that a content root has been added.

+At the beginning, a series of notifications is sent that lists all content roots that are present at the current moment.
+This message may contain the same content roots that were already present in the `session/initProtocolConnection`.
+That is done, because there is no guarantee that no root has been added between the init message and the time when notifications start being sent, and this ensures that no content root is missed.

 - **Type:** Notification
 - **Direction:** Server -> Client
 - **Connection:** Protocol